raharuu/raharuu.github.io/_posts/2021-05-30-hardreferences1.md

 ---
-title: What Are Hard References & Reasons to Avoid Them
+title: Hard References & Reasons to Avoid Them
 description: 'Excessive Hard References grind projects to halt with technical debt, poor load times, and decreased productivity.'
 excerpt: A hard reference is created when an asset depends upon another asset.
 The result is that whenever one asset is loaded...
 categories: